micro-os-plus/utils-lists-xpack/website/pages/home.md

 > Major version X (X.y.z | X > 0) MUST be incremented if any
 > backwards incompatible changes are introduced to the public API.

-The incompatible changes, in reverse chronological order, are:
+The breaking changes introduced by each major release, in reverse chronological order, are:

 - v4.x: major rework, add `double_list_links_base`,
   remove `next()` & `previous()` setters,